dantaylor688/dantaylor688.github.io/_posts/2015-01-01-differentiation-by-integration-part-2.md

 title: Differentiation by Integration Part II
 comments: true
 ---
-*This post is an attempt to further motivate, and expand upon the content of my [previous post]({% post_url 2014-12-31-differentiation-by-integration %}).*
+*This post is an attempt to further motivate, and expand upon the content of my [previous post]({% post_url 2014-12-31-differentiation-by-integration %}).
+By the end of this post we will be tackling a problem similar to that discussed in my previous post: finding the derivative of an empirical function.*

-By the end of this post we will be tackling a problem similar to that discussed in my [previous post]({% post_url 2014-12-31-differentiation-by-integration %}): finding the derivative of an empirical function.
+##Smoothing Data by Fourth Differences

 Before we talk about finding the derivative though, we will first discuss one way to find a smooth approximation to our data.
 Throughout the post, we assume that the data is such that the second derivative does not change much between a few neighboring points.
 This assumption means that for each point in our data set, we can fit a parabola